drone/docs/content/server/reference/drone-repository-filter.md

 - /installation/reference/drone-repository-filter/
 ---

-Optional comma-separated list of accounts, used to limit which repositories can be activated within the system.
-In order to activate a repository, it must be owned by an account in this list.
+Optional comma-separated list of accounts, used to limit which repositories are syncronized between your source control management system and Drone. _Note that this variable must be set before your first login.
+Setting this variable after having already authenticated and syncronized your account has no effect._

 ```
 DRONE_REPOSITORY_FILTER=octocat,spacheghost